joffrey-bion/krossbow/docs/stomp/conversions/kx-serialization.md

 ```

 This module brings `kotlinx-serialization-json` transitively, so you don't have to add it yourself.

+### Additional notes

+With this setup, `krossbow-stomp-core` is unnecessary because it's transitively brought by the
+`krossbow-stomp-kxserialization` modules.

 Note that Kotlinx Serialization also requires a compiler plugin to generate serializers for your `@Serializable` classes.
 See the [Kotlinx Serialization doc](https://github.com/Kotlin/kotlinx.serialization#dependency-on-the-json-library)